 The term “CAGR”, as used herein, refers to compound annual growth rate.

-The term “CF”, as used herein, refers to cystic fibrosis.

-The term “cGMP” refers to the Current Good Manufacturing Practice regulations enforced by the FDA (defined below).

 The term “Common Stock”, as used herein, refers to the Company’s common stock.

 The term “Common Stock Valuation Opinion”, as used herein, refers to the valuation of the Company’s Common Stock performed by RNA as of the Valuation Date.